-Proper home insurance coverage is essential for all homeowners—so much so that it’s a mandatory requirement for mortgage lenders.
+Proper home insurance coverage is essential for all homeowners—so much so that it’s mandatory for mortgage lenders.
 There are many risks facing homeowners and their homes, including floods, earthquakes, and fires.
 When it comes to fire danger, this consists of both fires that start from within the house and from external fires like the many wildfires we see across western Canada.

 Why Getting Home Insurance Coverage During Wildfire Season May Be Difficult

 Insurance is all about mitigating risks, which goes not only for homeowners and their homes but also for insurance providers.
-If there is an active wildfire (or many) near your home when you’re looking to renew or bind new home insurance coverage, this may be too risky for insurance providers to accept.
+If there is an active wildfire (or many) near your home when you want to renew or bind new home insurance coverage, this may be too risky for insurance providers to accept.
 Carriers can’t or won’t insure something that is having (or possibly about to incur) a loss.

 Tips On How To Secure Home Insurance Coverage During Wildfire Season